-A thorough medical history is essential for accurately evaluating your risk for potential health problems because many conditions, such as thyroid dysfunction, tend to run in families.
-Including any psychological issues, as well as physical health concerns, is crucial because the mind-body relationship is fundamental to your well-being.
+A thorough medical history is essential to accurately evaluate an individual’s risk for potential health problems.
+Many conditions, such as thyroid dysfunction, tend to run in families.
+Include any psychological concerns in addition to physical health concerns.

 Tell your healthcare practitioner about all surgeries or procedures, including a complete list of past and current medications.
 Include all prescription and non-prescription treatments, as well as alternative or natural remedies and supplements.
-Mixing treatments may cause one or more of them to be less effective or may actually prove to be harmful.
+Mixing treatments may cause one or more of them to be less effective or may prove harmful.

 The Physical Exam

-A baseline measurement of your healthy, adult height is useful for catching signs of osteoporosis.
-Height should be measured at approximately the same time of day each visit, if possible, as your height varies slightly throughout the day.
-An overall height loss of more than 1.5 inches from your maximum adult height may be an indicator of osteoporosis.
+Measuring your healthy, adult height is useful for catching signs of osteoporosis.
+Height should be measured at approximately the same time of day each visit, if possible, as it varies slightly throughout the day.
+An overall height loss of more than 1.5 inches from your maximum adult height may indicate osteoporosis.
 If you experience height loss or are at risk for osteoporosis, your healthcare practitioner may suggest a bone density test for a more accurate assessment.
 (For more information on bone health, see our related Connections articles No Bones About It! and Osteoporosis.)

-Weight is a very sensitive matter for many women, but it is also a very important indicator of potential health problems, especially if you are overweight.
-Obesity is strongly associated with a wide range of conditions, including diabetes, gall stones, osteoarthritis and certain types of cancers.
+Weight is an important indicator of potential health problems, especially if you are overweight.
+Obesity is strongly associated with many conditions, including:

-Hypertension (high blood pressure) is a fairly reliable indicator of cardiovascular disease, especially in women.
-Women who have used oral contraceptives are more likely to have high blood pressure, and post-menopausal women and black women are at the greatest risk for cardiovascular disease.
+High blood pressure (hypertension) is a fairly reliable indicator of cardiovascular disease, especially in women.
+Women who have used oral contraceptives are more likely to have high blood pressure, and women who are post-menopausal and/or of African descent are at the greatest risk for cardiovascular disease.
 Hypertension does not exhibit symptoms, so it is important to check your blood pressure regularly—especially at mid-life, as its occurrence increases with age.